Preparing Your Company for a Sale and How to Get the Help You Need

 Chances are you’ll need far more expertise than your tried-and-true CPA can provide.
 You’ll need an experienced financial expert.

-That is especially true for entrepreneurs who haven’t had to report to outside investors; a sale or merger may require a whole new level of financial reporting and accountability, starting with the business valuation and continuing right through the deal.
+That is especially true for entrepreneurs who haven’t had to report to outside investors; a sale or merger requires a whole new level of financial records, reporting, and accountability, starting with the business valuation and continuing right through the deal.
 Most buyers are either corporations far larger than the acquisition target or professionally run private equity funds.
 In either case, their needs as business operators can be radically different – far more institutional – than yours.

-There’s an easy way to get the expertise you’ll need without bringing an expensive new hire onto your management team: Contract with an interim CFO who has experience prepping other businesses for a successful sale.
+There’s an easy way to get the expertise you’ll need without bringing an expensive new hire onto your management team: Contract with an interim CFO who is an experienced financial advisor with a history of prepping other businesses for a successful sale.

 2. Treat your company as a product.